Welcome!

 Make sure you are covered by health insurance.
 Find more information on the Student’s Guide.

-Connect with your student tutor and arrange your arrival in Tampere before Welcome Week begins!
+Connect with your student tutor and arrange your arrival in Tampere before Welcome Week begins on Monday 18 August!

-With warm regards, Aleksi Niemi, student of Administrative Sciences and Chair of the Student Union of Tampere 2022
+Best regards, Laura Heino, civil engineering student and the Chair of the Student Union of Tampere University 2025